Being a DISABLER, by definition, you will NOT see V4 Mode.

 The LEDs are numbered FROM RIGHT TO LEFT as you see them when plugged into the OBD2 port.

 During operation, it is normal to see the lights cycle and go on/off in different sequences sometimes appearing to dim or vary in brightness (or even almost go dark).
 The lights are not really useful to you as the driver, but are used more for diagnostic or status indications when doing troubleshooting/verification.
 You will see the lights dim dramatically as you slow down/brake.
-As long as the vehicle is staying in V8 and speed is above 9 mph, the unit is operating normally.
+As long as the vehicle is staying in V8 the unit is operating normally.

-Also, the units have a "SLEEP" mode where after you shut the key off and engine is not running for 3-10 seconds.
+Also, the units have a "SLEEP" mode where after you shut the key off and/or the engine is not running.
 All the LIGHTS WILL GO OUT and it will go into power saving mode.

 The device will wake up again when you start the engine and the LEDs may cycle 2-3 times as the unit performs internal diagnostics.
 Earlier versions may not cycle the LEDs.